sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 </html>
 ```

-Mathieu Jacomy and Tommaso Venturini developed the specific force direction algorithm employed by this plugin; they document the algorithm, known as _Force Atlas 2_, in the 2011 paper [_ForceAtlas2, A Graph Layout Algorithm for Handy Network Visualization_](http://webatlas.fr/tempshare/ForceAtlas2_Paper.pdf)_._ Although we don't have to understand the mathematical details of the algorithm, knowing how to use it's parameters does come in handy.
-There are three parameters that are important for most visualizations using the plugin:
+Mathieu Jacomy and Tommaso Venturini developed the specific force-direction algorithm employed by this plugin; they document the algorithm, known as _Force Atlas 2_, in the 2011 paper [_ForceAtlas2, A Graph Layout Algorithm for Handy Network Visualization_](http://webatlas.fr/tempshare/ForceAtlas2_Paper.pdf)_._ Although we don't have to understand the mathematical details of the algorithm, knowing how to use its parameters does come in handy.
+There are three parameters that are important for most visualizations that use the plugin:

 * **gravity.** This parameter determines how strongly the algorithm tries to keep isolated nodes from drifting off the edges of the screen.
 Without any gravity, then the only force acting on isolated nodes will one that repels them from other nodes; undeterred, that force will push the nodes off the screen entirely.
 Since our data includes several isolated nodes, we'll want to set this value relatively high to keep those nodes on the screen
 * **scalingRatio.** This parameter determines how strongly nodes repel each other.
-A small value draws connected nodes closer together while a large value forces all nodes further apart.
+A small value draws connected nodes closer together while a large value forces all nodes farther apart.
 * **slowDown.** This parameter decreases the sensitivity of the nodes to the repulsive forces from their neighbors.
 Reducing the sensitivity (by increasing this value) can help reduce the instability that may result when nodes face competing forces from multiple neighbors.
-In our data there are many connections that will tend to draw the nodes together and that will compete with the force repelling them apart.
+In our data there are many connections that will tend to draw the nodes together and compete with the force pulling them apart.
 To dampen the wild oscillations that might otherwise ensue, we'll set this value relatively high as well.

 The best way to settle on values for these parameters is to experiment with the actual data.
 For this data set, we've settled on the values in line 1 below.